obie3/obie3/README.md

 I’m a senior mobile engineer focused on building and maintaining production mobile apps with React Native and TypeScript.

-Over the past 6+ years, I’ve worked on consumer fintech products and a national digital identity platform used by over one million people.
+Over 9 years in mobile — 6 of them in React Native — I’ve worked on consumer fintech products and a national digital identity platform used by over one million people.
 My work has involved owning app stability, security-sensitive flows, release processes, and long-term maintenance in regulated environments.

 I’m comfortable working with distributed teams, async workflows, and taking clear ownership of features from design through production.